Cedric Alexander: Cruiserweight division (2016–2018)

 On June 13, 2016, Alexander was announced as a participant in WWE's Cruiserweight Classic tournament.
 The tournament began on June 23 with Alexander defeating Clement Petiot in his first round match.
-On July 14, Alexander was eliminated from the tournament by Kota Ibushi in a match received high praise, with the fans in attendance chanting "please sign Cedric" following the match, and earned a 4 1/2-star rating from Dave Meltzer of the Wrestling Observer Newsletter.
+On July 14, Alexander was eliminated from the tournament by Kota Ibushi in a highly acclaimed match, leading to the fans in attendance chanting "please sign Cedric" following the match, and earned a 4 1/2-star rating from Dave Meltzer of the Wrestling Observer Newsletter.

 On the August 29 episode of Raw, Alexander was announced as part of the upcoming cruiserweight division.
 Alexander made his debut on the September 19 episode of Raw as a face, submitting to The Brian Kendrick in a fatal four-way match that included Gran Metalik and Rich Swann to determine the number one contender for the WWE Cruiserweight Championship.
 On the September 26 episode of Raw, Alexander would get his first win, teaming with Rich Swann to defeat Lince Dorado and Drew Gulak.
 On the December 6 episode of 205 Live, Alexander started an on-screen relationship with Alicia Fox.
 Later that night, he was defeated by Noam Dar, and after the match, Dar dedicated his victory to Fox, igniting a feud between the two.
 On the December 19 episode of Raw, Alexander defeated Dar, but Dar attempted to seduce Fox again afterwards.
 On the January 10, 2017 episode of 205 Live, Alexander decided to break-up with Fox, after she cost him a match.
 In March, it was announced that Alexander would be out of action for 3–5 months with a knee injury.
 He returned from injury on the May 23 episode of 205 Live, defeating Johnny Boone.
 On the July 11 episode of 205 Live, Alexander defeated Dar in an "I quit" match to end their feud.